adtzlr/felupe/docs/howto/composite.rst

 Composite Regions with Solid Bodies
 -----------------------------------

 This section demonstrates how to set up a problem with two regions, each associated to a seperated solid body.
-First, a (total) region is created.

 ..  code-block:: python